spacetypeco/letterformdesign/_projects/Liz_Kentor.markdown

 layout: project
 title:  Liz Kentor
 teaser: /assets/img/Liz_Kentor/00.jpg
+class: lettering
 ---
 ## Liz Kentor ##

-Hand-Lettering Class of Spring 2020
+Type@Cooper Hand-Lettering Class of Spring 2020

 #### About Liz ####
 Liz Kentor is a NYC based Creative, specializing in Fashion & Technology.
 Liz's well rounded experience and versatility has allowed her to be a valuable asset to all functions within a business.